How to Make the Perfect Omelette

 Learn the secret of omelette making, and you can then make changes and use different fillings to suit your taste and mood.
-I will tell you how to make several versions, including: a fluffy one, a pale one, a dark one, a cheese one, a mushroom one, and one or two that I have devised to suit my own taste, which includes ingredients such as tomatoes, garlic, onion, and herbs.
+I will tell you how to make several versions, including a fluffy one, a pale one, a dark one, a cheese one, a mushroom one, and one or two that I have devised to suit my own taste, which includes ingredients such as tomatoes, garlic, onions, and herbs.
 You might also want to add salt and pepper at an early stage, but I usually leave people to add their own when the perfect omelet is on their plate.

 Utensils You Will Need For Making an Omelet

 - Egg Whisk (or fork)

 Ingredients for Cheese Omelette

 - 2 or 3 Eggs

 - 1 Tablespoon Cold Water

 - 1 Dessert Spoon Olive Oil

 - 1 or 2 Dessert Spoons Cheddar Cheese, Or other similar cheese

 Always make sure the cooking oil is very hot—slightly smoking—before you pour in the egg mixture, so that the omelette cooks quickly for a second, and then turn down the heat to finish it off.